osrf/subt/submitted_models/csiro_data61_ozbot_atr_sensor_config_1/specifications.md

 The following specific sensors are declared payloads of this vehicle:

 * A Velodyne VLP-16 Lidar, modeled by the gpu_lidar plugin. (note this lidar is also mounted at 45 degrees on a rotating gimbal for to give a near-360 degree FOV)
-* ECON e-CAM130_CUXVR Quad Camera system with each camera mounted on one side of the payload, modeled by the camera plugin
+* ECON e-CAM130_CUXVR Quad Camera system with each camera mounted on one side of the payload.
+The version on the platform is a custom set of sensors run at a resolution of 2016x1512, hardware triggered at 15fps.
+They are modeled by the standard camera plugin
 * A Microstrain CV5-25 IMU, modeled by the standard imu plugin

 ### Control